esl/elixirconf-eu-jekyll/_trainings/Why-on-Earth-would-I-test-if-I-have-to-just-"Let-it-crash"-?-(virtual).md

 ---
 experience:
 - Intermediate
-name: Why on Earth would I test if I have to just "Let it crash"? (virtual)
+name: Why on Earth would I test if I have to just Let it crash? (virtual)
 type: training
 trainers:
 - _participants/laura-m-castro.md